February 22, 1902

 On February 22, 1902, John McLaurin, South Carolina's junior senator, raced into the Senate Chamber and pronounced that state's senior senator, Ben Tillman, guilty of "a willful, malicious, and deliberate lie."
 Standing nearby, Tillman spun around and punched McLaurin squarely in the jaw.
 The chamber exploded in pandemonium as members struggled to separate both members of the South Carolina delegation.
 In a long moment, it was over, but not without stinging bruises both to bystanders and to the Senate's sense of decorum.

 Although Tillman and McLaurin had once been political allies, the relationship had recently cooled.
 Both were Democrats, but McLaurin had moved closer to the Republicans, who then controlled Congress, the White House, and a lot of South Carolina patronage.
 When McLaurin changed his position to support Republicans on a controversial treaty, Tillman's rage erupted.
 With McLaurin away from the chamber, he had charged that his colleague had succumbed to "improper influences."

-On February 28, 1902, the Senate censured both men and added to its rules the provision that survives today as part of Rule XIX: "No senator in debate shall, directly or indirectly, by any form of words impute to another Senator or to other Senators any conduct or motive unworthy or unbecoming a Senator."
+On February 28, 1902, the Senate censured both men and several weeks later, added to its rules the provision that survives today as part of Rule XIX: "No senator in debate shall, directly or indirectly, by any form of words impute to another Senator or to other Senators any conduct or motive unworthy or unbecoming a Senator."